 Once you've established some basics, select the right fat burner for you.
 Each person's physiology is unique, and yours may respond to one fat burner but not another.
 You may also have to give a fat burner some time to work, up to several weeks.

-Be careful about pairing two stimulant products together; this can backfire by making you feel drained.
-And as always, buy the highest quality supplements with organic, plant-based ingredients for best results.
+As always, buy the highest quality supplements with organic, plant-based ingredients for best results.